-Red Willow Center is an indigenous run, non-profit located on Taos Pueblo in northern New Mexico.
+Red Willow Center is an indigenous-run non-profit in Taos Pueblo in northern New Mexico.
 We were founded in 2002 with the mission:

 To reclaim the agricultural heritage of Taos Pueblo and restore its traditional food systems.

-In this farm's 20 years of operation, this mission has been pursued in many different ways including focusing on renewable energy within agriculture.
-As part of this, a GARN system was installed to enable year-round food production in two heated green houses.
-This system, and the ability to produce year round, gained much attention from outside sources.
-We are grateful to those who have come before us, for the time, energy, and resources they have put into this farm to bring it where it is today.
+In this farm's 20 years of operation, this mission has been pursued in many ways, including focusing on renewable energy within agriculture.
+As part of this, a GARN system was installed to enable year-round food production in two heated greenhouses.
+This system, and the ability to produce year-round, gained much attention from outside sources.
+We are grateful to those who have come before us for the time, energy, and resources they have put into this farm to bring it where it is today.

 In the 2022 season at Red Willow Center, we are working to recenter our actions and intentions on the original mission.
-In this, we have simplified our farming practices, which means we have opted to not use the GARN to heat our greenhouses over the winter, but rather rest their soil, which has become depleted over the years from continual production.
-While the soil rests, we are restoring it through cover crops and compost, which has given us the opportunity to move our focus to our outside fields, and grow food in conjunction with the natural seasons and cycles of Nature.
-In this simplification, though we are not growing year round, this does not mean we are growing less food by any means!
+In this, we have simplified our farming practices, which means we have opted not to use the GARN to heat our greenhouses over the winter, but rather rest their soil, which has become depleted over the years from continual production.
+While the soil rests, we are restoring it through cover crops and compost, allowing us to move our focus to our outside fields and grow food in conjunction with Nature's natural seasons and cycles.
+In this simplification, though we are not growing year-round, this does not mean we are producing less food by any means!

-Though we are producing much food this season, to be a production farm is not our main goal.
-We wish to provide food for the community, but we also wish to make our center a space for learning and healing for members of Taos Pueblo where they can reconnect with the land and their agricultural heritage.
+Though we produce much food this season, being a production farm is not our primary goal.
+We wish to provide food for the community, but we also want to make our center a space for learning and healing for members of Taos Pueblo, where they can reconnect with the land and their agricultural heritage.
 What we have accomplished this season would not be possible without the youth and community engaging with the plants and working the land.
-The learning and healing both come by way of simply interacting with the plants, land, and others.
+Learning and healing come from interacting with plants, land, and others.
 Both youth and community members have spoken of healing that has come to them through our center, and we are honored to have provided a space for this to happen.

-We hope to continue down this path of simplified farming practices, learning and healing as we go.
-As such, we are working to be more sustainable by improving the current food and seed preservation space we have, as well as expanding our capacity by building a seed bank.
-If you are interested in supporting our efforts, please consider donating, as we are always in need of finical support to keep our organization operating as a resource for Taos Pueblo.
+We hope to continue down this path of simplified farming practices, learning, and healing as we go.
+As such, we are working to be more sustainable by improving our current food and seed preservation space and expanding our capacity by building a seed bank.
+If you are interested in supporting our efforts, please consider donating, as we always need financial support to keep our organization operating as a resource for Taos Pueblo.
 Thank you!